Traces On Diagram Algebras I: Free Partition Quantum Groups, Random Lattice Paths And Random Walks On Trees: Traces on diagram algebras associated to free easy quantum groups

 The observations of Section \ref{subsec.walkinterpretation} and Theorem \ref{thm.boundarytraces} turn the problem of classifying extremal traces on $\FC_s(\infty)$ into a classification problem for random walks on Fuss-Catalan trees.
 For homogeneous trees, central ergodic random walks have been classified in \cite{VM15}.
 However, the symmetric nature of the homogeneous trees renders the combinatorics of that problem more simple than for the Fuss-Catalan trees and we will need to make regular use of the walk counting formulas of Subsection \ref{subsec.walkcount}.
 An interesting result that we prove along the way is the law of large numbers mentioned in the introduction (Theorem \ref{thmB}).
 Note that laws of large numbers for central measures on branching graphs have also been proven in other cases, see e.g. \cite{Me17} for the Young graph.
 The combinatorics of these examples are quite different to the situation we face in this section.

 Let us start this section by introducing a few notations that we will use down the road.
 Let $\T$ be a locally finite rooted tree in which every node has at least one successor.
 An infinite path $(\emptyset=t_1,t_2,\dots)$ on a tree $\T$ is typically called an \emph{end} of $\T$.
 We will denote the set of ends of $\T$ by $\partial \T$.
 Note that is no violation of our previous notation $\partial \Gamma$ for the minimal boundary of a branching graph $\Gamma$.
 In fact, if $\Gamma = \T$, the set of ends of $\T$ is in bijection with the minimal boundary of $\T$ as we can associate to every end $t$ the Dirac measure $\delta_t$ and all ergodic central measures on the space of ends are of this form.
 With this identification in mind, we interpret $\partial \T$ as a topological space (with the weak topology).
+Also note that for every vertex $v$ of $\T$ and every end $t= (\emptyset=t_1,t_2,\dots)$, there exists a unique vertex $t_m$ of $t$ such that $v$ is a descendant or equal to $t_m$.
+The \emph{geodesic ray} $[v,t\rangle$ from $v$ to $t$ is the unique path $(v,\dots,t_m,t_{m+1},\dots)$ on the tree that leads from $v$ to $t_m$ and then continuous on $t$.

 \begin{definition} \begin{itemize} \item We say that a sequence $(x_n)_{n\geq 0}, \ x_n \in \T$ converges to an end $t \in \partial \T^s$ if for every vertex $v \in \T$, the length of the common part $[v,x_n] \cap [v,t\rangle$ of the geodesic path $[v,x_n]$ from $v$ to $x_n$ and the geodesic ray $[v,t\rangle$ from $v$ to $t$ tends to infinity as $n \to \infty$. \item Similarly, we say that a path $(n,x_n)_{n \geq 0}$ in the pascalized graph $\cP(\T)$ converges to $t$ if $(x_n)_{n \geq 0}$ converges to $t$ in the sense above. \end{itemize} \end{definition}